llnl/axom/src/axom/bump/docs/sphinx/bump_utilities.rst

 ExtrudeMesh
 ##################

-The ``axom::bump::utilities::ExtrudeMesh`` class extrudes a 2D Blueprint mesh composed of triangles and quad shapes *(polygons are not yet supported)* and produces 3D zones repeated some number of times in the Z direction.
+The ``axom::bump::ExtrudeMesh`` class extrudes a 2D Blueprint mesh composed of triangles and quad shapes *(polygons are not yet supported)* and produces 3D zones repeated some number of times in the Z direction.
 Fields and matsets are also extruded.